dpplweb/dppl-content/_posts/roberta/0706-01-01-partnerships.md

 ### Rotary Club of Des Plaines

 The Rotary Club of Des Plaines funded the beautiful Rotary Heritage Reading Room on the third floor, as well as other individual programs.
-Our Assistant Directory (that's me) represents the library at Rotary meetings and events.
+Our Assistant Director (that's me) represents the library at Rotary meetings and events.

 Thanks to these organizations and *all* of the individuals that help us be the best library we can possibly be.